Changissnz/selfinterest/README.md

 their existence since birth.
 The motives, alone, of a human being cannot be objectively recognized in real-time.
 Furthermore, there are cases in which "understanding" is the term used by human beings to refer to another human being's compliance with some matter, typically as a social relation.
-The usage of this word, in these contexts, is perfect for linguistic expression in authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.
+This definition of this word, in these contexts, is perfectly acceptable for linguistic expression in authoritative settings, where the command structure is what is most important, while any human sentiments are viewed as unseemly, perhaps cause for exploitation of weakness in opportune circumstances.